 Master of Education in Literacy

 Evangel University's graduate program in Literacy offers you the opportunity to take your life and career to the next level.
-Outstanding faculty members offer professional mentoring and insightful instruction drawn from their years of experience as teachers, reading specialists, principals and consultants.
+Outstanding faculty members offer professional mentoring and insightful instruction drawn from their years of experience as teachers, reading specialists, literacy coaches, principals and consultants.
 They are also people of deep faith who embrace teaching as a calling.

 Program Plan (pdf)